-18. On 10 June 2024, the ITIA sent the Notice to CP outlining the allegations and charges against him and informing him that Amani Khalifa had been appointed as AHO in this matter.
-CP was given ten (10) Business Days to submit a written request for a Hearing.
-CP did not respond to the Notice before the deadline or at all.
+18. On 10 June 2024, the ITIA sent the Notice to SE via outlining the allegations and charges against him and informing him that Amani Khalifa had been appointed as AHO in this matter.
+SE was given ten (10) Business Days to submit a written request for a Hearing.
+SE did not respond to the Notice before the deadline or at all.

-- 19. The ITIA informed the AHO that it received a delivery receipt from CP but could not confirm that the Notice had been viewed by CP.
-Accordingly, the ITIA corresponded with CP's National Federation in Nigeria (the National Federation) to confirm his contact details.
-On 13 August 2024, ITIA investigator Alan Boyd (AB) also contacted CP via WhatsApp in order to confirm his contact details.
-CP responded to the WhatsApp messages to ask why AB was contacting him but did not confirm his email address.
-On 21 August 2024 the ITIA re-sent the Notice by email and AB sent the Notice directly to CP via WhatsApp. - 20.
-On 17 September 2024, the AHO informed the parties that CP had failed to file a written request for a Hearing by the deadline.
-The AHO noted that in accordance with Section G.1.e of the TACP 2024, CP has, inter alia, waived his entitlement to a hearing; admitted that he is liable for all Corruption Offenses for which he was charged in the Notice and acceded to the potential sanctions set out in the Notice.
-The AHO therefore requested (i) counsel for the ITIA to file written submissions regarding the recommended sanction by 1 October 2024, and (ii) CP to file his written submissions on sanction by 15 October 2024. - 21.
-On 23 September 2024, CP sent an email to ITIA's legal representative, Onside Law, as follows:
+- 19. The ITIA informed the AHO that it received a delivery receipt from SE but could not confirm that the Notice had been viewed by SE.
+Accordingly, the ITIA corresponded with SE's National Federation in Nigeria (the National Federation) to confirm his contact details.
+On 13 August 2024, ITIA investigator Alan Boyd (AB) also contacted SE via WhatsApp.
+Following these further enquiries, the National Federation and SE both confirmed to the ITIA that Sector Contact Cont - 20.
+On 17 September 2024, the AHO informed the parties that SE had failed to file a written request for a Hearing by the deadline.
+The AHO noted that in accordance with Section G.1.e of the TACP 2024, SE had, inter alia, waived his entitlement to a hearing; admitted that he is liable for all Corruption Offenses for which he was charged in the Notice and acceded to the potential sanctions set out in the Notice.
+The AHO therefore requested (i) counsel for the ITIA to file written submissions regarding the recommended sanction by 1 October 2024, and (ii) SE to file his written submissions on sanction by 15 October 2024. - On 1 October 2024, the ITIA filed its submissions on sanctions (the Sanctions Submissions) as directed. - 22.
+SE failed to file any submissions within the deadline provided and has not done so as of the date of this decision. - 23.
+Pursuant to Section G.1.e.iv. of the 2024 TACP, the AHO now proceeds to order the imposition of sanctions.